 Voyage to Mars: Red Planet Chemistry

-Check In To View The Broadcast
+Check In To View The Recording

 Please check in to view the PIB.
-Once you hit submit, you will be taken to the Broadcast.
+Once you hit submit, you will be taken to the recording.
 You will also be emailed a link to access the video in case you need it.
 If you have any issues accessing the stream, email us at email@example.com.

 Come Back And Share What You Thought